 - Confirmation of Enrolment letter - if you need a letter to confirm that you're enrolled at SAIT or a form filled out in order to access RESPs, scholarships, or other sources of funding, you can get one from Office of the Registrar after you've been registered in classes.

-- Class schedule is available - your class schedules for your first semester will be available in mid-July for the fall term and Friday, Dec.
-1, 2017 for the winter and spring/summer terms.
+- A class schedule is available - your class schedules for your first semester will be available in mid-July for the fall term and Friday, Dec.
+1, 2017, for the winter and spring/summer terms.
 You can find your schedule on your mySAIT account under your myStudent tab or in the Ellucian GO app.

 - Complete ETHI 110 online - all incoming students to SAIT need to complete ETHI 110 - Academic Honesty Awareness.
 In this online course, you'll have an opportunity to examine your own values around academic honesty, which includes plagiarism, cheating, group work, and the consequences of unethical behaviour.
 Through a variety of scenarios, you'll have an opportunity to test your knowledge of SAIT's Student Code of Conduct and what it means to you as a student.

 - Complete PREP 100 - nervous about starting your classes?
 We're here to help you!
 PREP 100 - The SAIT Experience is a short course that covers time management, memory techniques, effective note taking and much more.
 You can access it online after you've been registered in classes.

 - Rent a locker - after you get your schedule and you know where your classes will be held, rent a locker online at saitsalockers.com if you think you'll need one.
 You'll need your student ID number, a valid email address, and a credit card or PayPal account to rent a locker.
 They're rented on a first-come, first served basis and can be rented by the semester or the year.